 To perform this move efficiently, hold the dumbbells at shoulder height (palms outward), bracing your core muscles press the dumbbells above your head.
 Then return to starting position.

 This is virtually identical to the previous two movements, except your hands are placed in a neutral position (palms facing each other).

 Hold the dumbbells at shoulder height with both of your palms facing each other, then press the dumbbells above your head.
 Reverse the movement in a controlled manner, then repeat.

 Arnold Schwarzenegger introduced this movement to the bodybuilding world in the 70s and 80s.
 It hits all three heads of the deltoids, making it one hell of a shoulder exercise.

-To perform it, take hold of the Dumbbells at shoulder height (palms facing you), then slowly rotate the hands and arms outward as you press the weight upward.
+Take hold of the Dumbbells at shoulder height (palms facing you), then slowly rotate the hands and arms outward as you press the weight upward.
 At the top of the movement, your palms should be facing outwards.

 3 Benefits Of Dumbbell Shoulder Press

 Barbell Vs Dumbbell Shoulder Press: Which Is Best For Building Muscle?

 Such as what muscles are worked during each movement, which is best for muscle growth, how difficult each movement is to perform, and more that I'll cover in a moment.